jimmynguyc/maybank-qif-exporter/README.md

 Password:
 ```

-# Notes
+# Important Notes

 1. Running it too frequently may trigger password reset.
 2. Made to work with M2U personnal account type as of 11 Oct 2021.
-Future updates on UI will break code.
+Future updates on UI may break code.